helgoboss/helgobox/doc/user-guide.md

   _continuous_ targets.
   - _Step size Min_ specifies how much to increase/decrease the target value when an increment/decrement is received.
-  - _Step size Max_ is used to limit the effect of encoder acceleration (in case of rotary encoders which support this) or changes in velocity (in case of velocity-sensitive control elements).
+  - _Step size Max_ is used to limit the effect of acceleration (for rotary encoders which support acceleration and virtual control elements that are mapped as \"Incremental buttons" and have a \"Speed\" > 1x) and changes in velocity (for velocity-sensitive buttons/keys that are used as "Incremental buttons").
 If you set this to the same value like _Step size Min_, encoder acceleration or changes in velocity will have absolutely no effect on the incrementation/decrementation amount.
 If you set it to 100%, the effect is maximized.
 - **Speed Min/Max:** When you choose a discrete target, the _Step size_ label will change into _Speed_. _Discrete_ means there's a concrete number of possible values - it's the opposite of _continuous_.
 If a target is discrete, it cannot have arbitrarily small step sizes.
 It rather has one predefined atomic step size which never should be deceeded.
-So allowing arbitrary step size adjustment wouldn't make sense.
-That's why _Speed_ instead allows you to _multiply_ (positive numbers) or _"divide"_ (negative numbers) value increments with a factor.
+Allowing arbitrary step size adjustment wouldn't make sense.
+That's why _Speed_ allows you to _multiply_ (positive numbers) or _"divide"_ (negative numbers) value increments with a factor instead.
 Negative numbers are most useful for rotary encoders because they will essentially lower their sensitivity.
+Virtual targets are always discrete.
 Example:
   - Let's assume you selected the discrete target _FX preset_, which is considered discrete because an FX with for example 5 presets has 6 well-defined possible values (including the &lt;no preset&gt; option), there's nothing inbetween.
 And let's also assume that you have a controller